kryzalt/Mashed-Widescreen-Fix/README.md

 ### Configuration Options (`MashedFix.ini`)

-You can customize the mod by editing the automatically generated `MashedFix.ini` file with any text editor.
+You can customize the mod by editing `MashedFix.ini` file with any text editor.

 #### [General]
 * `SingleCoreAffinity` (Default: `1`): Runs the game on 1 CPU core (prevents crashes).